pjferguson/azure-resume/README.md

 ## Project Overview

 The Azure-resume project is a personal resume website hosted on Azure.
 It includes a visitor counter, which is implemented using Azure Functions.
-The backend and frontend code comes from: https://github.com/ACloudGuru-Resources/acg-project-azure-resume-starter

 ## Progress and Learnings